 Casey Ann Fitzsimmons director, Adirondack Youth Strings

 Casey Ann Fitzsimmons grew up on Long Island and attended SUNY New Paltz where she received her Bachelors Degree in Elementary Education with a concentration in music with an emphasis on strings.
 She now resides in Morrisonville, New York.
 Since 2003, Casey Ann has been the District String teacher in Peru, where she conducts the High School Avanti String Orchestra, the Middle School Mezzo String Orchestra, the Maestro Orchestra, and Partenza Strings.
 She also provides small group instrument lessons to students in grades 6-12.
 In addition, she maintains a private string teaching studio in her home.
 Casey Ann has been an active member of the Adirondack Youth Orchestra Association since 2004 serving as a Member-at-large, President, and now Conductor of the Adirondack Youth Strings.
 Casey Ann remains active in violin performance by playing for weddings and performances in Clinton County, including the Champlain Valley Oratorio Society and SUNY Plattsburgh’s Sinfonia Chamber Ensemble.
 In the Spring of 2007 and 2008, she served as a clinician at the Vermont Day for Strings Festival.
+In April 2014, Casey Ann served as guest conductor for the Winooski Valley Spring Festival.

 Kate Bulluck director, Adirondack Youth Mezzo

-Corinne Bennett director, Adirondack Youth Winds
+David Yonteff director, Adirondack Youth Winds

 Todd W. Pray conductor, Adirondack Youth Orchestra